stal/IX

 FS.md

-Overall, the file system will be familiar to those who know Nix/Guix.
-Atomic updates, multi-versioning - all here!
+In general, the file system will be familiar to those who know Nix/Guix.
+Atomic updates, multiversioning - it’s all here!

 No systemd